namesny/amp-cheatsheet/README.md

 - Did Fleet acknowledged the command?
 - Did Fleet confirmed

+# Locking

+## EMANS has MultiOrder locked, but we do not have command accepted
+They respond with HTTP 403 to out repeated requests.

+**Solution:** Set state of `external_command = accepted` and restart.

 # Special Queries

 ## Find Order, that adds the most (maximizes) average quantity per stop to already chosen Orders